 1. Manuscripts must have been written in a class or as an independently graded project (such as acapstone portfolio, thesis, or dissertation project) within the last academic year, including summer school.
-That means: Summer 2012, Fall 2012, Spring 2013, Summer 2013.
+That means: Summer 2013, Fall 2013, Spring 2014, and Summer 2014.

 2. Manuscripts must not contain the student’s name anywhere on the manuscript.
 Manuscripts must be identified by title only.

 3. In the body of the email, state the title of manuscript, the student’s name, the name of the competition genre and level (e.g. undergraduate nonfiction), the sponsoring member and school.
 This information helps us identify the winners, so make certain that the information is correct in the email and that ONLY the title appears on the manuscript.
 For poetry submissions, please include all titles of poems in the submission in your email.

 4. Prose should not exceed 15 pages (double-spaced with one-inch margins and 12-point type), and poetry should not exceed six pages but should include 3 to 5 poems, single-spaced.

 5. The contest is open to creative nonfiction, fiction, and poetry at the undergraduate and graduate levels.
 Sponsors may enter once in each genre and level (six entries total).

 6. Sponsors must be members of TACWT.
 We do have a list of current members who are up to date with their dues.
 We will not name a winner if the sponsor is not a member in good standing.